-NRG 5005 Evidence Based Practice for Advanced Nursing Practice
+NRG 5005 Evidence Based Practice for Advanced Nursing Practice 3 credit hours (3:0:0)

 The focus of this course is the appraisal and utilization of evidenced based research and practice standards or guidelines in advanced nursing practice.
 Building on undergraduate courses, this course deepens understanding of the research process, interpretation of research outcomes, and the creation of a culture of evidence based practice.